 - To roast the salmon: Preheat the oven to 300 F degrees.
 Line a baking sheet with parchment paper and set aside.
 Using a sheet of paper towel, pat-dry the salmon fillets.
 Brush them lightly with olive oil and season with salt and pepper on each side.
 Place fillets onto the baking sheet skin side down.
 Arrange two slices of lemon underneath each salmon fillet (as shown in the photos.)
 Bake for 13-15 minutes in the oven or until it registers 125 degrees when the thickest part of the fish is inserted with an instant thermometer.

 - To assemble the salad: Drizzle half of the dressing over the potatoes while they are still hot so that they can absorb some of it.
-Add in cucumber, tomatoes, olives, sliced avocados, and capers into the bowl.
+Add in reserved green beans, cucumber, tomatoes, olives, sliced avocados, and capers into the bowl.